 From January 22-25, 1990, just as season two was getting underway, we held a conference at North Central College titled Eyes on the Prize: Reclaiming Our Civil Rights Heritage.
-It’s director was then college chaplain Rev. Barbara R. Isaacs, supported by a large number of students, faculty and staff, including me as coordinator of what we then called the Visiting Lecturer Committee.
+It’s director was then-college chaplain Rev. Barbara R. Isaacs, supported by a large number of students, faculty and staff, including me as coordinator of what we then called the Visiting Lecturer Committee.
+It all began in late 1989 when Isaacs—often controversial due to what some believed were her radical views and stands on social justice issues—came into my office and said, “Don’t you think it’s time we tried reclaiming our Civil Rights heritage?”
 Below is the brochure I designed for this conference.

 The featured speakers were Juan Williams, who had written the companion volume for the PBS series, and two people who had played instrumental parts in the Mississippi struggle for Civil Rights all through the 1960’s.